Yash-200452231/llama-app/README.md

 4. Conversation History Saving: At the end of each session, the conversation history is saved to a file.
 This allows for easy tracking and analysis of interactions.

 **Upcoming**:
-1. Instruction tuning model to improve coherence in responses.
+1. QLora adapter tuning with the base model to improve coherence in responses.
 2. Processing the interactions in real-time to create long-term memories which can be later used to reference during future interactions.